 Click Connect to save your settings.

+Click Reboot Now to reboot the router so the new settings can take effect.
 Once the router is finished rebooting, click Continue.
-Please allow 1-2 minutes to connect.
+Please allow one or two minutes to connect.

 Close your browser window and reopen it to test your Internet connection.
 It may take a few tries to initially connect to the Internet.